barkha000/Exploratory-Data-Analysis-on-dataset-Indian-Premier-League/README.md

-# Task-5-Exploratory-Data-Analysis-on-dataset-Indian-Premier-League
+# Exploratory-Data-Analysis-on-dataset-Indian-Premier-League
-This is Task-5 given by The Sparks Foundation, In this task we have to perform Exploratory data analysis on dataset Indian-Premier-League.
+ In this I have perform Exploratory data analysis on dataset Indian-Premier-League.
 ●As a sports analysts, find out the most successful teams, players and factors contributing win or loss of a team.
 ● Suggest teams or players a company should endorse for its products.
 Conclusion got from this EDA are as follows: